liohill/docs/docs/admin/admin-ui-setup/overview.md

 !!!
 Important note
     One corollary of this architecture is that for SaaS-based tenants, the user interface will only be able to access the cluster when the browser is inside the corporate firewall.
 When working outside the firewall.
 Workload-related functionality such as Submitting a Job, viewing Job lots etc, is disabled.

-## Administrator Messages
+## System Messages

-System administrators can use *Administrator messages* to make announcements to users once they have logged in.
+System administrators can use *system messages* to make announcements to users once they have logged in.
 These messages typically are used to keep user informed about different aspects of the platform.

 To configure an *Administrator message*: